SkyLostTR/whatsapp-mattermost/README.md

    ```

 > **Important**: The `.env` file contains sensitive information and is automatically ignored by git.
 Never commit it to version control.
+>
+> The included `src/config.php` helper automatically loads variables from this file when running the converter.

 ## 📋 Usage